JeffreyCA/lastfm-recently-played-readme/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/import/git?s=https%3A%2F%2Fgithub.com%2FJeffreyCA%2Flastfm-recently-played-readme&env=VERCEL_URL)

 Deploy your own Vercel project using the link above.
 Next, you'll need to set the `API_KEY` environment variable to your Last.fm API key.
-The `VERCEL_URL` system environment variable should also be set in the Vercel project settings.
+You'll also need to set the `VERCEL_URL` system environment variable in the Vercel project settings.

 ## Running locally
 1. Install Node dependencies